powerflo/files_autorename/README.md

 - Matches PDFs in `submissions/*/` subfolders.
 - Moves them to the `submissions/` folder, prefixing the filename with the subfolder name (e.g., `studentID_homework1.pdf`).

+### Groupfolder-Wide rules: `rename.groupfolder.conf`

+Define global renaming rules for a **group folder** (also known as **Team folders**) by placing a `rename.groupfolder.conf` file at the top level of a group folder.
+These rules:

+- Match the **relative file path** within the group folder.
+- Define the **new file path**, allowing files to be moved anywhere within the group folder.
+- Are used only if no `.rename.conf` exists in the file's folder.

 # FAQ